rjp0i/rjp0i.github.io/intro.Fall2019.md

 ### Forks - Indirect Collaboration
-  If you aren't a collaborator in a repo, you can't branch that repo.
+  If you are not a collaborator in a repo, you can't branch that repo.
 However, you can "fork" it, which is just creates a clone of the repo on the GitHub server.
   1. You can't push changes directly back to the original repo.
   2. You'll want to work on keeping your fork in sync with the project
     * add it to the original project as a remote, or